Lives & works in Warwickshire & West Midlands

 Helen continually questions the human condition and society, forensically peeling away layers of information and misinformation, meanings and subliminal messages, within the multiple ways we experience language.

-Helen is currently a fellow on the AD:Vantage Leadership programme which is partnered with Coventry Biennial, New Art West Midlands and Warwick University and was recently one of 8 artists selected for the Active Reality Lab intensive programme in Coventry a partnership between New Art West Midlands and New Art Gallery Walsall.
+Helen has recently been a selected artist for the Novi Sad EU School of Participation, a Coventry City of Culture x Walk The Plank x Creative Europe partnership, a fellow on the AD:Vantage Leadership programme, partnered with Coventry Biennial, New Art West Midlands and Warwick University and was recently one of 8 artists selected for the Active Reality Lab intensive programme in Coventry a partnership between New Art West Midlands and New Art Gallery Walsall.

 Helen is currently artistic lead and project manager for an 18 month community art project in Stratford upon Avon.
 The project facilitates co-creation with residents through a diverse range of creative workshops to create an alternative community language and art work.